neondatabase/website/content/docs/connect/connection-errors.md

 "s0" already exists
 ```

 Prisma Migrate requires a direct connection to the database.
 It does not support a pooled connection with PgBouncer, which is the connection pooler used by Neon.
 Attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes this error.
-To resolve this issue, please refer to our [Prisma Migrate with PgBouncer](/docs/guides/prisma-migrate#prisma-migrate-with-pgbouncer) instructions.
+To resolve this issue, please refer to our [Connection pooling with Prisma Migrate](/docs/guides/prisma#connect-pooling-with-prisma-migrate) instructions.

 ## Terminating connection due to administrator command